 Let me tell you about my music studio for students interested in keyboard, musicianship and creative work.

-Instruction is offered primarily in my Maynard studio, by travel to your home for an extra fee, or by videoconferencing when feasible and appropriate.
+Instruction is offered primarily in my Maynard studio.
 The typical lesson includes instrumental technique, repertory, musicianship and creative work.
 The time devoted to each of these areas varies to meet the student's needs.
 This combined teaching is essential, however, for training the well rounded musician

 I begin sessions with technique: scales, arpeggii, and repertory are stressed to build fluency in playing.
 Repertory can range widely through a variety of styles to encourage the student to spend the most daily time at the instrument possible.